xdevelsistemas/xDevPlayApp/README.rst

 But Avaje Ebean may not be your best choice for a JPA provider.
 The problem with Avaje Ebean is that you start to find issues as soon as your code starts to do something "more advanced", something which fully exercises JPA features.
 In this case, you start to find features not fully implemented by Avaje Ebean.
-Even worse, you may simply tumble on a bug which blocks your work or requires some sort of dirty solution you wouldn't be considering otherwise.
+Even worse, you may simply stumble on a bug which blocks your work or requires some sort of dirty solution you wouldn't be considering otherwise.

 Also, be warned that, in case you are considering using the `Criteria API`_, you will find difficulties in Scala due to